Virgin Islands Rock Climbing

 Weather station 2.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Virgin Islands:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Virgin Islands:

 Featured Route For Virgin Islands

 Climb V.I. is now offering liveaboard sailing charters for climbers visiting to boulder Virgin Gorda and Fallend Jerusalem.
 Check us out at climbvi.com or www.facebook.com/climbvi.

 Feb 16, 2016